Compare Tree Removal Quotes Now

 The tree can be removed without council approval if;

 - A tree having a height not exceeding 4 metres and a trunk diameter not greater than 150mm (measured at 1 metre above the ground.

 - Pruning of dead branches.
 Council encourages that such pruning works are undertaken by a qualified Arborist necessary and in accordance with Australian Standards.

 - Pruning of tree branches that are within 2 metres of electric power lines as required by State Legislation (undertaken by a qualified Arborist)

 - Pruning or removal of fruit trees and flowering fruit trees.

-- Pruning and reshaping of Cypress Pines, but not greater than 10 % of whole canopy.
+- Pruning and reshaping of Cypress Pines, but not greater than 10 % of the whole canopy.

 - Pruning or removal of Crepe Myrtle (Lagerstroemia sp) with a height less than 6 metres.